Nataniel-Antosik/Artificial-Intelligence/Evolutionary-Algorithm/README.md

 * Python

 ## Description of the algorithm
-* Each individual represents an array of n-hetmans.
+* Each individual represents an array of n-queens.
 An individual is a vector of length n.
 The interpretation of an individual is as follows: the index in the vector, is the x-coordinate and the value in the vector is the y-coordinate.
-* <b>P</b> population (set of potential settings of hetmans on a chessboard) - an array with a given number of pop individuals.
+* <b>P</b> population (set of potential settings of queens on a chessboard) - an array with a given number of pop individuals.
-* <b>P0</b> is the initial population, which is a pop-size array with n-hetmans whose positions are random - (perform randomization by drawing permutations from n).
+* <b>P0</b> is the initial population, which is a pop-size array with n-queens whose positions are random - (perform randomization by drawing permutations from n).
 * <b>evaluate(P)</b> computes an adaptation function for the n-hemtans problem that returns the number of attacks.
 * <b>best</b> - the index of the best individual in the population P
 * <b>Pn</b> is the new population after selection